musteresel/pandoc-project-relative-links/README.md

 The path to the root directory must be explicitly specified by the `pathToProjectRoot` meta variable (specified in the YAML front matter or with `-M` on the commandline).

+For an example of it's usage see https://github.com/musteresel/pandoc-project-relative-links/issues/1#issuecomment-1807225847